-Los Angeles police officer wounded in city housing project
+Los Angeles cop wounded in city housing project

 Los Angeles — A Los Angeles police officer was shot and wounded late Monday night as gunfire erupted in the Watts section of the city, authorities said.

 The shooting occurred around 11 p.m.
 PDT in the Nickerson Gardens public housing project.

 The Southeast Division police station said officers were searching the area for suspects.

 Police did not provide further details on the injured officer, but the Los Angeles Times reported that the officer was struck in the left arm and was expected to survive.

 It quoted Deputy Police Chief Bill Scott as saying the officer was conscious and rushed to a hospital.